 We can also describe the maps $\afunc(\phi^\op_{v,u})$ in local pictures.
-It will be useful later to define \emph{annular resolution configurations} (\resp \emph{odd annular resolution configurations}) as in the definition of resolution configurations, except that we replace with the condition that the embedded circles lie in $S^2$ with the condition that the embedded circles lie in $S^2-\{\mathbb{X},\mathbb{O}\}$.
+It will be useful later to define \emph{annular resolution configurations} (\resp \emph{odd annular resolution configurations}) as in the definition of resolution configurations, except that we require that the embedded circles lie in $S^2-\{\mathbb{X},\mathbb{O}\}$ rather than $S^2$.
 Note that an (odd) annular resolution configuration has a well-defined underlying (odd) resolution configuration.
-We sometimes abuse notation and refer to any of the above kinds of resolution configurations as just a \emph{configuration}.
+We sometimes abuse notation and refer to any of these types of resolution configurations as \emph{configurations}.

-There are two types of circles in an annular resolution: we call a circle \emph{nontrivial} if it separates $\mathbb{O}$ and $\mathbb{X}$ and \emph{trivial} otherwise.
-We associate the $\ZZ$-module $\mathbb{V} = \ZZ[v_+, v_-]$ to nontrivial circles and $\mathbb{W} = \ZZ[w_+, w_-]$ to trivial circles in order to distinguish the two types of tensor components appearing in $\afunc(v)$.
-Note that an elementary cobordism in the annulus corresponds to one of six situations, the isotopy classes of index-$1$ annular resolution configurations.
-Figure \ref{fig:ann-cobords} shows these elementary cobordisms.
-For an elementary cobordism $S\from D_v \to D_u$, we call a circle $x$ in $Z(D_v)$ or $Z(D_u)$ active if the component of $S$ containing $x$ is not homeomorphic to a cylinder, otherwise we call $x$ a passive circle.
-The maps $\afunc(\phi^\op_{v,u})$ (and $\oddafunc(\phi^\op_{v,u})$) are obtained from the maps in Figure \ref{fig:ann-cobords} (and their split map duals) by tensoring with the identity map on generators corresponding to passive circles.
+There are two types of circles in an annular resolution: we call a circle \emph{nontrivial} if it separates $\mathbb{O}$ and $\mathbb{X}$; otherwise, the circle is \emph{trivial}.
+When the annular grading is relevant, we associate nontrivial and trivial circles with the labels $\mathbb{V}$ and $\mathbb{W}$, respectively.
+(Similar to the notation in \cite{GLW-schur-weyl, AGW-skh-hh}, $\mathbb{V}$ (\resp $\mathbb{W}$) represents a 2-dimensional vector space with generators in $(\gr_q, \gr_k)$ bigradings $(1, 1)$ and $(-1,-1)$ (\resp $(0,0)$ for both).)
+A saddle (merge or split) cobordism in the annulus corresponds to one of six situations, which are captured by the isotopy classes of index-$1$ annular resolution configurations; see Figure \ref{fig:ann-cobords} for explicit descriptions of the corresponding differentials.
+For an elementary cobordism $S\from D_v \to D_u$, we call a circle $x$ in $Z(D_v)$ or $Z(D_u)$ \textit{active} if the component of $S$ containing $x$ is not homeomorphic to a cylinder; otherwise, we call $x$ a \textit{passive} circle.
+The maps $\afunc(\phi^\op_{v,u})$ (and $\oddafunc(\phi^\op_{v,u})$) are obtained from the maps in Figure \ref{fig:ann-cobords} by tensoring with the identity map on generators corresponding to passive circles.

-There is another grading $\gr_{j_1}$ special to the annular case that we are tempted to call the \emph{annular quantum grading}, as it appears to be more relevant in annular Khovanov homology than the quantum grading, first introduced in \cite{GLW-schur-weyl} as the `filtration-adjusted quantum grading.'
-It is defined by $\gr_{j_1} = \gr_q - \gr_k$, and will play an important role when we study the Khovanov complexes for periodic links.
+There is another grading $\gr_{j_1}$ special to the annular case that we are tempted to call the \emph{annular quantum grading}, as it appears to be more relevant in annular Khovanov homology than the quantum grading; it was first introduced in \cite{GLW-schur-weyl} as the `filtration-adjusted quantum grading' and is defined by $\gr_{j_1} = \gr_q - \gr_k$.
+This grading will play an important role when we study the Khovanov complexes for periodic links.